ncatlab/nlab-content/pages/1/2/7/4/24721/content.md

 There are other axioms that one can assume for a Tarski universe that aren't commonly found in set theory, such as the axiom of the [[universe of propositions]], the [[axiom of existence]], or various [[higher inductive types]].

 In this section, we explain each of the above axioms for Tarski universes.
+We assume the minimum necessary amount of types to express all these axioms for Tarski universes, which include [[dependent sum types]], [[dependent product types]], [[identity types]] for all the axioms, and [[propositional truncations]] for replacement and choice.

 ### Univalence